spattisson/zaproxy/Downloads.md

 </table>

 _This contains the core set of functionality, and you can add more functionality at any time via the ZAP Marketplace._<br>
-The Windows and Linux versions require Java 7 to run.<br>
+The Windows and Linux versions require Java 7 or higher to run.<br>
 The Cross Platform version is the same as the Linux version but compressed using ZIP.<br>
-The Mac OS version includes Java 7 - you can use the Linux or Cross Platform versions if you do not want to download this.<br>
+The Mac OS version includes Java 8 - you can use the Linux or Cross Platform versions if you do not want to download this.<br>
-For more information about this release see the <a href='https://github.com/zaproxy/zap-core-help/wiki/HelpReleases2_4_3'>release notes</a>.<br>
+For more information about this release see the <a href='https://github.com/zaproxy/zap-core-help/wiki/HelpReleases2_5_0'>release notes</a>.<br>
 <br>
 <h3>ZAP 2.5.0 Core</h3>